 Party Wall Awards become necessary when the adjoining owner either disputes the notice or does not respond to it at all.
 This results in a dispute which the award will then be used to settle.

-If this situation were to occur then Ewan could be instructed as the surveyor for either the building owner, the adjoining owner or jointly by both.
+If this situation were to occur then our surveyor could be instructed as the surveyor for either the building owner, the adjoining owner or jointly by both.
 As a Chartered Surveyor he is bound by strict ethical codes and therefore, will always ensure that he is unbiased and completely fair.

 The instructed surveyor(s) will decide on the best way to proceed, including this in the Party Wall Award.